ioBroker/ioBroker.vis-2-widgets-testing/README.md

 # ioBroker.vis-2-widgets-testing

-With this library, you can test your own widgets for ioBroker.vis 2.0.
+With this library, you can test your own widgets for `ioBroker.vis` 2.0.

 ## How to use

-Create file `test/widgets.test.js` with following content:
+Create file `test/widgets.test.js` with the following content:

 ```js
 const helper = require('@iobroker/vis-2-widgets-testing');